AaronHKim/Aaron_blog/_posts/2018-01-29-bisection.md

 mathjax: "true"
 published: true
 ---
-# Post Post Post Heading

-## These are subheadings

-This is my second post!
-YAY
 # Bisection Method
 #### INTRODUCTION
 A recursive root finding algorithm that takes in two values and finds the